CANADA FX DEBT-C$ weakens in quiet pre-Christmas session

 C$1.0611, or 94.24 U.S. cents.

-hitting the C$1.08 area in the first few months of the year.

-The currency has been hit in recent months by a more neutral
+The loonie has been hit in recent months by a more neutral

 Reserve's move last week to begin reducing its massive